jawad-tecspine/ezo-task/README.md

   2. Assign the appropriate templates to pages in the WordPress admin.
   3. Import the acf json file after installing the Advanced Custom Fields - Pro plugin to get the ACF fields.
   4. Use the block editor to add blocks to pages.
+  5. Add / edit the content in the blocks.
-  5. View the blocks on the frontend to see the results.
+  6. View the blocks on the frontend to see the results.

 ---